-We have good traits best exemplified by our strong work ethic, innate business skills and high standard of education.
+We have more good traits best exemplified by our innate business skills and high standard of education.
 Some might argue that we have a strong sense of social justice and I agree.
 We have a long history of extending our hands to those in need.

 We’re one of the most creative nationalities on the planet in terms of cultural arts and are widely recognised for such.
 We love sport – playing it, watching it, talking about it – and are finally realising the contribution our national sports can make in identifying Ireland in a global setting.
 We have a universal love tea and Taytos, and believe flat 7up is the panacea to all ailments!
 Perhaps these are the traits which persuade me to return home from travel abroad.
 Or when my tea reserve dries up!

 Why is national identity important anyway?
 Is the categorisation of people into nationalities barrier-building?
 Or is it merely convenient in terms of public administration duties?
 Brendan Behan said the Irish have a psychosis rather than a nationality.
 If true, then a cure, rather than a definition, is required.